ajchili/mp_better_ct/README.md

 ## bugs
 * When prestiging, rank does not reset to 1

+## getting started
+There are currently no release/beta builds of the mod, however, you can download or fork the repo then build the mod yourself to use it.
+You can see how to do that [below](https://github.com/ajchili/mp_better_ct#getting-started-development)

 ## getting started (development)
 _This pertains to both development of this mod as well as other mods_